 - First rise.
 Put the dough in a bowl coated with cooking spray.
-Cover the bowl with plastic wrap and let the dough rise and double, about 2 hours.
+Cover the bowl with plastic wrap and let the dough rise and double for about 2 hours.

 - Prep the garlic butter.
 While the dough is rising, make the garlic butter.
-Mix together the butter, garlic, parsley and season with salt and pepper.
+Mix together the butter, garlic, and parsley, and season with salt and pepper.

 - Roll out and slather.
 Roll the dough out into a rectangle about 16 inches by 10 inches.
-Mine is not very pretty, you will take your time won’t you?
-Slather the dough with the garlic butter.
+Mine is not very pretty, you will take your time, won’t you?
+Slather the dough with garlic butter.